sruthisgeorge/chatbot/README.md

 # Chatbot Platform

-A minimalistic chatbot platform built with FastAPI, SQLite, and OpenAI API.
-This platform allows users to create projects/agents, manage prompts, and chat with AI models using OpenAI's GPT models.
+A minimalistic chatbot platform built with FastAPI, SQLite, and OpenRouter API.
+This platform allows users to create projects/agents, manage prompts, and chat with AI models using Grok 4 and other advanced models through OpenRouter.

 ## Features